gavalian/hipo/extensions/dataframes/README.md

 cmake -DCMAKE_INSTALL_PREFIX=/path/to/install/location ..
 make -j8 install
 ```
-This will install the hipo4 library (both .a and .so) in
+This will install the hipo4 and HipoDataFrame libraries in
 `/path/to/install/location/lib`

 You can now load the library into root with: